-- your weekly income as detailed in The Care Act – this could be your State Pension, occupational pension, state benefits and any other income
+- your weekly income as detailed in The Care Act – e.g. Pension income and majority of state benefits and any other income.

-- your housing costs, this includes your rent or mortgage, council tax, water rates, household insurance, service charges and community alarm systems
+- your housing costs, this includes your rent or mortgage, council tax, household insurance and service charges.

-If you don’t want to give us details about your finances we will not be able to do a financial assessment and you will have to pay the full cost of any care and support services you receive.
+Please note: If you do not want to give us your financial details, you will have to pay the full cost of any care services you receive arranged through DCC.

 If we identify that you may be entitled to additional benefits, we will advise you of this and provide information and contact details of who can assist you, if needed.